We Not “Born For This”: Where Skinny Fabulous Went Wrong

 Gyal dem ah wine up!
 Drinks start sell!

-The way how me bad, yuh think I machel!
+The way how me bad, yuh think I Machel!

-Furthermore, me no Vibes Kartel
+Furthermore, me no Vybz Kartel

 but im the baddes’ in case yuh cyah tell